Anti-Europeanism

+In social sciences, anti-Europeanism is defined as opposition to the European Union and to European integration for political, cultural and ideological reasons.
+Scholars distinguish it from Euroscepticism, which is generally defined as a mistrust of the EU, its policies and its objectives.

 Usage

 United Kingdom

 In the United Kingdom, "Europhobia" refers to negative attitudes towards mainland Europe, either in the context of anti-German sentiment or of anti-Catholicism, or, more recently, of Euroscepticism in the United Kingdom.

 United States

 American exceptionalism in the United States has long led to criticism of European domestic policy (such as the size of the welfare state in European countries) and foreign policy (such as European countries that did not support the 2003 US invasion of Iraq).

 Under the presidency of Donald Trump, critiques of NATO, particularly its funding, became a prominent issue.
 Although NATO includes non-European members such as the United States, Canada, and Turkey, the alliance is often perceived, especially by Trump and many Americans, as primarily a European defense treaty aimed at safeguarding European nations.

-Trump’s main criticism centered on the disproportionate financial burden shouldered by the United States, which effectively funds the majority of NATO’s military expenditures.
+Trump's main criticism centered on the disproportionate financial burden shouldered by the United States, which effectively funds the majority of NATO's military expenditures.
 He argued that many NATO member states fail to meet their commitment to allocate at least 2% of their GDP to defense spending, a benchmark agreed upon by all members.

 This critique gained renewed attention during the Russian invasion of Ukraine, which exposed the underfunding of military capabilities in several NATO countries.
 Their inability to immediately provide substantial military aid to Ukraine highlighted longstanding concerns about reliance on U.S. defense resources.
 Many American critics view NATO as a vestige of the Cold War, where the U.S. continues to bear the cost of protecting Europe, particularly against threats from Russia, without equitable contributions from other member states.